Connecting for Kids on Facebook Connecting for Kids on Instagram Connecting for Kids on LinkedIn

 • Sensory Processing Red Flags, where families can explore common concerns with help from our mascot, Ollie, to determine if there is a need for assistance

-• Sensory Concern Guide, where families can find organizations, books and online resources to help a child with sensory issues
+• Sensory Concern Guide, where families can about solutions to help with sensory differences and find resources

 • About Us |